endoflife-date/endoflife.date/CONTRIBUTING.md

 # Prefer using an HTML abbr tag, if possible.
 LTSLabel: "<abbr title='Extra Long Support'>ELS</abbr>"

-# Whether the "End of Life" column should be displayed (optional, default = true).
+# Whether the "End Of Life" column should be displayed (optional, default = true).
 # The value of this property can be set to any string to override the default column label.
 eolColumn: Security Support

 # Threshold at which the background color of the cycle's "eol" cell changes to indicate
 # that the EOL date is approaching (optional, default = 121 days).
-# If a fixed EOL calculation is taken the rule of thumb one third of the time can be applied.
-# e.g. eol = releaseDate + 6w -> 2w eolWarnThreshold: 14
 eolWarnThreshold: 121

-# Whether the "Active Support" column should be displayed (optional, default = false).
+# Whether the "End Of Active Support" column should be displayed (optional, default = false).
 # The value of this property can be set to any string to override the default column label.
-activeSupportColumn: Active Support
+eoasColumn: Active Support

-# Threshold at which the background color of the cycle's "activeSupport" cell changes to indicate
+# Threshold at which the background color of the cycle's "eoas" cell changes to indicate
 # that the end of active support date is approaching (optional, default = 121 days).
-# If a fixed support calculation is taken the rule of thumb one third of the time can be applied.
-# e.g. activeSupport = releaseDate + 3w -> 1w activeSupportWarnThreshold: 7
-activeSupportWarnThreshold: 121
+eoasWarnThreshold: 121

 # Whether the "Latest" column should be displayed (optional, default = true).
 # The value of this property can be set to any string to override the default column label.